tapilew/equilibrio-alpha/README.md

-- **Complexity Under Simplicity:** Successfully orchestrating the **secure, decentralized smart contract (for USDC)**, the standardized event emission, the real-time **centralized backend listener**, and the **BlockDAG integration (for demo speed)** proves our team's capability to handle the core decentralized components essential for the full OS.
+- **Complexity Under Simplicity:** Successfully orchestrating the **secure, decentralized smart contract (for USDC)**, the standardized event emission, the real-time **centralized backend listener**, and the integration with **BlockDAG (specifically its rapid confirmation capabilities)** proves our team's capability to handle the core decentralized components essential for the full OS.

 - **Focus on Core Value:** The experience centers on the **instant feedback loop** (~5s confirmation).
 This validates the core promise of real-time data availability originating from the **immutable, decentralized ledger** via a composable event stream – the bedrock of Equilibrio's automation capabilities.
+BlockDAG's performance in the MVP directly contributes to this real-time feel.

 - **Minimal Flow (Validating the Primitive):**
   1. Connect Wallet (Business) - Demonstrates secure authentication.